hazelcast/hazelcast/hazelcast-documentation/src/Queue-Persistence.md

 ### Queue Persistence

 Hazelcast allows you to load and store the distributed queue items from/to a persistent datastore using the interface `QueueStore`.
 If queue store is enabled, each item added to the queue will also be stored at the configured queue store.
-When the number of items in the queue exceeds the memory limit, the items will only persisted in the queue store, they will not be stored in the queue memory.
+When the number of items in the queue exceeds the memory limit, the subsequent items are persisted in the queue store, they are not stored in the queue memory.

 `QueueStore` interface enables you to store, load, and delete items with methods like `store`, `storeAll`, `load` and `delete`.
 The following example class includes all of the `QueueStore` methods.